Azure/WALinuxAgent/README.md

 This specifies the path at which the resource disk is mounted.

 ResourceDisk.MountOptions:
-Type: String Default: n
+Type: String Default: None

-This specifies disk mount options.
+Specifies disk mount options to be passed to the mount -o command.
+This is a comma separated list of values, ex. 'nodev,nosuid'.
+See mount(8) for details.

 ResourceDisk.EnableSwap:
 Type: Boolean Default: n